jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 <font size="4">
-  <p>I was once asked this question on the spot in a Discord server but I shamefully (I'll admit) gave a pretty bad answer to it.
-It was not a difficult or deep question, but think it is worth spanning (pun intended) a blogpost.</p>
+  <p>I was once asked this question on the spot in a Discord server, but I shamefully (I'll admit) gave a pretty bad answer to it.
+It was not a difficult or deep question, but I think it is worth spanning (pun intended) a blogpost.</p>

   <p>The primary reference for this post is <a href="https://bookstore.ams.org/view?ProductCode=GSM/36">Schechter</a> and <a href="https://link.springer.com/book/10.1007/978-0-387-70914-7">Brezis</a>.
 I also found <a href="https://link.springer.com/chapter/10.1007/0-8176-4504-7_9">this book chapter</a> by <a href="https://heil.math.gatech.edu/">Christopher Heil</a> helpful.</p>
 </font>